 Thus began her research which spanned 2 years of interviewing everyday heroes in pursuit of the true meaning of bravery.
 These conversations led to Peterson's discovery of the 12 ingredients of bravery, which are reflected in the brazenly honest guidance of her bestselling self-help memoir, Bare Naked Bravery: How to Be Creatively Courageous.
 By practicing the concepts in her book, readers are able to fully "show up" in the world -- learning to cope with medical conditions, breakups, divorce, depression, and a multitude of other challenges.

 Her long-awaited, debut full-length folk-pop album, Covered in Clover, releases in July 2019.
 Emily Ann Peterson co-produced the album with Gary Mula, former owner of the Dutchman and Calleye studio -- an early rehearsal space for grunge legends Nirvana and Mudhoney.
 She called upon other members of her musical family in Seattle, WA -- including Eric Howk of Portugal.
-The Man (Atlantic), Andrew Vait of the band SISTERS, Jess Alldredge (Gospel Song/Tooth & Nail), Alina To of Passenger String Quartet, and Scott Morning (Origin).
+The Man (Atlantic), Andrew Vait of the band SISTERS (Tender Loving Empire), Jess Alldredge (Gospel Song/Tooth & Nail), Alina To of Passenger String Quartet, and Scott Morning (Origin).
 Together they tracked 9 songs in a historic burlesque venue, The Columbia City Theater -- the perfect setting for a choir of horns, sweeping symphonic references, and melodies that only a former cellist could compose.

 Emily Ann Peterson is a TEDx speaker and an alumnus of the Rawls College of Business at Texas Tech University.
 She currently holds or has held membership in the Northwest Symphony Orchestra, Seattle Rock Orchestra, the National Academy of Recording Arts and Sciences (The Grammys), and the Suzuki Association of the Americas.
 As a collaborative recording artist, performer, string-arranger, and songwriter she has had the honor of working with Sera Cahoone (Sub Pop), Anaïs Mitchell, Shelby Earl, Shannon Stephens (Asthmatic Kitty), The Portland Cello Project, Rosie Thomas (Sub Pop), David Bazan (Barsuk), Karin Stevens Dance, Barcelona (Universal), and many others.